Broke-Developers/File-Type-Based-Structure/README.md

 > It is a common practice in Vue 3 that plugins would provide an injectable with a Symbol key and there is a corresponding composable that injects the injectable with that Symbol key.
 Defining a key Symbol would make access to the plugin only through the composable.

 > [!IMPORTANT]
-> Plugins are auto registered by "pluginLoader" if you follow these rules:
+> Plugins are auto-registered by "pluginLoader" if you follow these rules:
 > - Define a folder for each plugin, like `/plugins/toast/`.
 > - Add an index.js file to the folder and export default the plugin config, like `export default { //config };`
 > - The config is like Nuxt and the hierarchy of loading is the same as well: